00-Evan/00-Evan.github.io/_pages/home.md

 ---
-title: Shattered Pixel
 layout: splash
 permalink: /
 ---

 ![image-center](/assets/images/header.png){: .align-center}

 Shattered Pixel's website is currently under construction!
-The basic theme has been set up, expect content to show up here very soon!
+The basic theme has been set up, and content has been imported from the previous website.
+Expect some final polish to be made soon!

-I've started importing the blog, which you can find [Here.](/blog/) If you're looking for more recent blog posts, you can find everything [Here, hosted on tumblr](http://shatteredpixel.tumblr.com/).
-The rest of the blog will be imported to here soon.
+You're likely here for Shattered Pixel Dungeon.
+You can check out the blog [Here,](/blog/) which contains a full history of Shattered Pixel Dungeon updates and blog posts.
+Shattered will be getting a dedicated splash page soon.

 You can download Shattered Pixel Dungeon on Android from:
 - [Google Play](#https://play.google.com/store/apps/details?id=com.shatteredpixel.shatteredpixeldungeon)